Chollo king Bans Expensive Weddings And Henna Parties To Preserve Cultural Values

 Debora Akur Chol, South Sudan

-In an unprecedented move aimed at preserving the cultural integrity of the Chollo kingdom, the Chollo king, His Majesty Reth kwongo Padiet, has officially announced a ban on extravagant weddings and henna parties.
+In an unprecedented move to preserve the cultural integrity of the Chollo kingdom, the Chollo king, His Majesty Reth Kwongo Padiet, has officially announced a ban on extravagant weddings and henna parties.

-The decision, made public earlier this week, has sparked widespread discussion, with many hailing it as a bold step toward protecting traditions, while others argue that it infringes on personal freedoms.
+The decision, made public earlier this week, has sparked widespread discussion on African heritage TV.
+Many hail it as a bold step toward protecting traditions, while others argue that it infringes on personal freedoms.

 The Shilluk community, known for its rich cultural heritage and deep-rooted traditions, has seen a significant shift in social practices in recent years.

-Influenced by global trends and the growing influence of social media, weddings and henna parties in the region have increasingly become lavish affairs, marked by expensive attire, lavish feasts, and costly entertainment.
+Influenced by global trends and the growing influence of social media, weddings and henna parties in the region have increasingly become lavish affairs, marked by expensive attire, lavish feasts, and costly entertainment for African culture people.

-His Majesty Reth Kwongo Padiet, a respected figure among the Shilluk people, believes that these extravagant celebrations have diverted attention from the core values of the community, and contributed to rising financial burdens on families.
+His Majesty Reth Kwongo Padiet, a respected figure among the Shilluk people, believes that these extravagant celebrations have diverted attention from the community’s core values and contributed to rising financial burdens on families.

 “Shilluk culture has always emphasised simplicity, respect, and the strengthening of family bonds,” His Majesty Reth Kwongo said during a community meeting.